Arkansas Slander Laws

 - When a remark is made that seems to be a declaration of fact but is really untrue, this is referred to as a false light claim.

-- The false light clause shields an individual from these types of comments when they cause emotional or mental damage to the person who is being defamed, rather than reputational or financial harm to the person who is being defamed.
+- The false light clause shields an individual from these types of comments when they cause emotional or mental damage to the person who is being defamed, rather than financial harm to the person who is being defamed.

 - This is a means of protecting the financial and commercial interests of the person who has been defamed.
 Its rights apply to the patents and products of people as well as corporations.